add something like python's buffer protocol to share memory between different narray like classes

 I think that actually one reason or ruby to not be used as much as python is that python has more developers in the scientific world.
 I have seen lots of people writing C++ software and then adding of course only one language, which tends to be python.
 This may have been perl in the past but python seemed to have gained the foothold some years ago.

-Updated by dsisnero (Dominic Sisneros) about 2 years ago
+Updated by dsisnero (Dominic Sisneros) over 2 years ago

 The naming theme is not what is important.
 What is important is to have an api to share memory buffers between libraries.